baileydauterman/Faker.NET/README.md

 # Purpose

-Faker.NET makes it easy to create faker user data.
+Faker.NET makes it easy to create fake user data.
 A simple interface to allows users to create preestablished or customized data sets.
 After importing the project it's as easy as doing:

 ```csharp
 using Faker.NET.EN.Names;